william-mckeon/OpenAgent-frontend/README.md

 ```text
 http://localhost:8000
 ```

 On first load you will see one of four states:

 * **🟢 "openagent-api ready — starting chat"** — upstream is warm, chat input is live
-* **⏳ "The upstream model is starting up"** — Cold start; the page polls every 3 seconds and unlocks automatically when ready
+* **⏳ "The upstream model is starting up"** — cold start; the page polls every 3 seconds and unlocks automatically when ready
 * **🔌 "openagent-api is up but cannot reach the upstream model"** — gateway is fine, openagent-infra or compute provider is down
 * **🔌 "Cannot reach openagent-api at …"** — gateway unreachable; fix `OPENAGENT_API_URL` in `.env` and retry